rtCamp/Frappe-Manager/docs/guides/fmx.md

 ### `fmx restart`: restart services

 This is the most-used `fmx` command.
-It stops and then starts the targeted services in parallel. **Draining is the default**: workers stop picking up new jobs, fmx waits for in-flight jobs to finish (indefinitely, unless `--drain-workers-timeout` is set; stale idle workers are skipped after 15 s), then restarts.
+It stops and then starts the targeted services in parallel. **Draining is the default**: workers stop picking up new jobs, fmx waits for in-flight jobs to finish (bounded at 300 seconds by default; `--drain-workers-timeout` tunes it, 0 waits indefinitely; stale idle workers are skipped after 15 s), then restarts.

 === "Safe (default)"